Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-Often, partial multi-valued functions are identified with $\forall\exists$-statements (see also Section \ref{sec:notations}), and through this identification, the classification of partial multi-valued functions by Weihrauch reducibility is sometimes regarded as a handy analogue of reverse mathematics; see e.g.~\cite{BrGh11,GM09,KMP20,pauly-handbook}.
-Here, {\em reverse mathematics} \cite{SOSOA:Simpson} is a branch of mathematical logic that aims to classify mathematical theorems in algebra, geometry, analysis, etc.~by measuring their logical strength, while Weihrauch degrees can classify mathematical theorems (of the $\forall\exists$-forms) by measuring their computational strength.
+Often, partial multi-valued functions are identified with $\forall\exists$-statements (see also Section \ref{sec:notations}), and through this identification, the classification of partial multi-valued functions by Weihrauch reducibility is sometimes regarded as a handy analogue of reverse mathematics; see e.g.~\cite{BrGh11,GM09,KMP20,CCA}.
+Here, reverse mathematics \cite{SOSOA:Simpson} is a branch of mathematical logic that aims to classify mathematical theorems in algebra, geometry, analysis, combinatorics, etc.~by measuring their logical strength, while Weihrauch degrees can classify mathematical theorems (of the $\forall\exists$-forms) by measuring their computational strength.
+For example, some researchers have established the following Weihrauch-style classification of mathematical theorems:

+under appropriate formalizations, where, for example, the fixed point theorem is formalized as ``the problem of searching for a fixed point''; see \cite{CCA}.

 Weihrauch-style reverse mathematics is sometimes considered to be a refinement of one aspect of ordinary reverse mathematics (or constructive reverse mathematics \cite{Die18,Diener2021}), specifically, it is different from ordinary reverse mathematics in that it is {\em resource-sensitive}.
 It should be noted, however, that this is only a refinement of one aspect of reverse mathematics, and many important aspects (such as measuring consistency strength) have been ignored.
 For detailed discussions of the relationship between Weihrauch reducibility and (constructive) reverse mathematics, see e.g.~\cite{Fuj21,Uft21}.